wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 const loweredWasmBytes = await lowerI64Imports(wasmBytes)
 ```

-Here, the `lowerI64Imports` function transforms the interface such that JavaScript `BigInt` values are transferred to WebAssembly `i64` value via an array of 8, unsigned, 8-bit integers.
+Here, the `lowerI64Imports` function transforms the interface such that a JavaScript `BigInt` value can be transferred to a WebAssembly `i64` value as an array of 8, unsigned, 8-bit integers.

-It is not until after this transformation has occurred that we can instantiate the WebAssembly module and invoke it.
+It is not until after this transformation has occurred that we can instantiate the WebAssembly module and invoke it as before.

-    ```javascript
+    ```JavaScript
     // *****************************************************************************
     // Imports
     import { WASI }            from '@wasmer/wasi'